Wickwood-LLC/simpleads/README.txt

 hours, one day, one week, one month, 3 months, 6 months, 1 year, and all time.

-- Generates live ad statistics report
+- Generates live ad statistics report.

 - Ad blocks can be themed